Built in the 7th century BC, Mamertine Prison is Rome’s oldest prison.

 At the top, visitors can see the stone said to have St. Peter’s head imprint from when he was thrown into the prison.

-At the altar, you will also see an upside-down cross because St. Peter got crucified upside down.
+You will also see an upside-down cross at the altar because St. Peter was crucified upside down.

-Don’t miss the column where St Peter and St Paul were tied when they converted two prison guards to Christianity.
+Don’t miss the column where St Peter and St Paul were tied when they converted two correctional officers to Christianity.